 Prior work could include:

 In all the above cases, clear guidance will need to be given to students about what is required of them.
 This could be given in student handbooks, but should probably be reinforced by having a discussion early on in the course in seminars about the role of lectures and how students can maximise the learning benefits from them.
+It would also be useful to remind students periodically in lectures about these expectations.

 The format of lecture objectives also gives students an indication of the approach to learning that is expected of them.
 For example, an objective in the form ‘Movements along and shifts in the demand curve’ implies that students are required to memorise a list of causes and how to depict these on a simple diagram.
 An objective ‘Analyse changes in the demand for consumer products using a market demand curve’ implies that the focus of assessment will be on understanding examples of economic behaviour in practice.
 The signals communicated by these objectives may indicate to students whether surface or deep learning is expected.